Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Equilibrium Structure

 A strategy profile $\left(D_1^*,\ldots,D_n^*\right) \in \Delta\cS^n$, where $\Delta\cS^n$ denotes the probability simplex over $\cS^n$, is a mixed-strategy Nash equilibrium (mixed NE) if and only if for every producer $i \in [n]$,

 \end{definition}

 Under either pure or mixed Nash equilibrium, all producers best respond to each other and do not want to change their strategy: i.e., each producer maximizes its utility and gets the best utility it can by playing the Nash, assuming all remaining producers also play the Nash.

 We now characterize the equilibria of our game, under both content serving rules of Equation~\eqref{eq: sigmoid_p} and Equation~\eqref{eq: linear_p}, showing that producers prefer to focus on a single embedding dimension at a time:

 \begin{theorem} Suppose Assumptions~\ref{as:positive_c} and~\ref{as:nontrivial_c} hold.
 Let $\mathcal{B} \defn (e_1,\ldots,e_d)$ be the standard basis for $\mathbb{R}^d$, where each $e_j$ is the unit vector with value $1$ in coordinate $j \in [d]$ and $0$ in all other coordinates.
-Under both types of content-serving rules, if there exists a NE, any pure strategy for producer $i$ must satisfy $s_i^*\in \mathcal{B}$, and any mixed strategy must be a distribution supported on $\mathcal{B}$ in this equilibrium. \end{theorem}

-The full proof is in Appendix~\ref{app:proof_theorem}.
-Informally, the theorem shows that at equilibrium, producer strategies are supported on the standard unit basis rather than on the entire simplex $\cS = \left\{s:~\Vert s \Vert_1 \leq 1,~s \in \mathbb{R}^d_{\geq 0}\right\}$.
+Under both types of content-serving rules, if there exists a NE, any pure strategy for producer $i$ must satisfy $s_i^*\in \mathcal{B}$, and any mixed strategy must be a distribution supported on $\mathcal{B}$ in this equilibrium. \end{theorem} Informally, the theorem shows that at equilibrium, producer strategies are supported on the standard unit basis rather than on the entire simplex $\cS = \left\{s:~\Vert s \Vert_1 \leq 1,~s \in \mathbb{R}^d_{\geq 0}\right\}$.
 Each producer focuses on a single feature in the embedded space.
-Conceptually, the producers play a feature selection game where they trade-off i) choosing the ``best'' features (those that align best with consumer preferences) to improve the reward when showing content to consumers with ii) choosing potentially sub-optimal features to avoid competition with other producers over top features and improve the chance of showing content to consumers.
+Conceptually, the producers play a feature selection game where they trade-off i) choosing the ``best'' features (those that align best with users' preferences) to improve the reward when showing content to users with ii) choosing potentially sub-optimal features to avoid competition with other producers over top features and improve the chance of showing content to users.

 The remainder of the paper studies how the choice of content-serving rule affects the trade-off between effects i) and ii). i) pushes for more homogeneous content production while ii) promotes specialization.
 Section~\ref{sec:simple_eq} provides some theoretical insights on this trade-off, and Section~\ref{sec:experiments} provides experimental results for both the linear-proportional and the softmax serving rule.